Complaints and Remedy Policy 2024 - 2027

 13.3 Derby Homes have a Lesson’s Learned framework for learning from complaints.
 We look beyond the circumstances of the individual complaint and consider whether any service improvements should be made as a result of any learning.
 We use complaints as a source of intelligence to identify issues and introduce positive changes in service delivery.

-13.4 We report back on wider learning and improvements from complaints in an annual report and more frequently through our governance framework such as Derby Homes’ Board and Operational Board.
+13.4 We report back on wider learning and improvements from complaints in an annual report and more frequently through our governance framework such as Derby Homes’ Board and Operational Committee.

 13.5 A suitably senior executive oversees our complaint handling performance.
 They assess any themes or trends to identify potential systemic issues, serious risks or policies and procedures that require revision.